-Three-storey Dutch farm floats possibilities of urban dairy production
+3-storey Dutch farm floats possibilities of urban dairy production

 "We should stop exporting food, but we should start exporting knowledge and technology," Van Wingerden said.

-When the herd reaches its target capacity of 40 cows — there are currently 35 — it will produce 800 liters (211 gallons) of milk each day.
+When the herd reaches its target capacity of 40 cows — there are currently 35 — it will produce 800 litres of milk each day.
 The brown and white cows are a breed called Maas-Rijn-Ijssel — named for three rivers that flow through the Dutch region they originate from.

-The farm pasteurizes the milk and turns some of it into yogurt on the middle floor of the pontoon.
-Manure is processed for use as fertilizer.
+The farm pasteurises the milk and turns some of it into yoghurt on the middle floor of the pontoon.
+Manure is processed for use as fertiliser.

-Jan Willem van der Schans, a senior researcher at Wageningen Economic Research who specializes in urban farming and circular economy issues, said floating farms could be the future for some sectors of agriculture such as fruit and some vegetables in some parts of the world.
+Jan Willem van der Schans, a senior researcher at Wageningen Economic Research who specialises in urban farming and circular economy issues, said floating farms could be the future for some sectors of agriculture such as fruit and some vegetables in some parts of the world.
 But he thinks that the level of automation and the unnatural surroundings of the cows may create opposition to the project.

 "These are animals that we all like and then we like to see them in a meadow," he said.
 "And then we bring them into a very industrial environment and I think that's something that many people think is not the right direction for livestock farming to go into."